-- the cash flows were projected based on actual operating results and life-of-mine models constructed for each cashgenerating mining unit and based on an assessment of proven and probable reserves using projected volumes of coal and the available capacity of the transport infrastructure in the foreseeable period and thereafter.
-Management opts to involve professional appraisers to perform estimation of reserves as appropriate;
+- the cash flows were projected based on actual operating results and life-of-mine models constructed for each cash-generating mining unit and based on an assessment of proven and probable reserves using projected volumes of coal and the available capacity of the transport infrastructure in the foreseeable period and thereafter;

-- export coal sales volumes were estimated to grow at an average 2% for the foreseeable forecasted period 2019-2030;
+- export coal sales volumes were estimated to grow at an average of 2% for the foreseeable forecasted period 2020-2030;

-- domestic coal sales volumes were estimated to grow at an average rate of 1% for the foreseeable forecasted period 2019-2030;
+- domestic coal sales volumes were estimated to grow at an average of 1% for the foreseeable forecasted period 2020-2030;

-- domestic coal prices estimated to grow with average 5% in 2019 and to grow in line with RUB inflation thereafter;
+- domestic coal prices were estimated to grow at an average of 5% in 2020 and to grow in line with RUB inflation thereafter;

-- regulated railroad tariffs for 2019 were estimated to grow at an average rate of 6% for domestic and 9% for export shipments and to grow in line with RUB inflation thereafter;
+- regulated railroad tariffs for 2020 were estimated to grow at an average of 3.5% and to grow in line with RUB inflation less than 0.1% thereafter;

-- the RUB/USD exchange rate was estimated in 2019 at the level of 68 RUB/USD.
-For 2020-2021 estimate was based on the RUB/USD forward rate and a consensus forecast of investment banks and was indexed by the ratio between the expected RUB inflation of the corresponding year and the long-term USD inflation thereafter;
+- the RUB/USD exchange rate was estimated in 2020 at the level of 65.5 RUB/USD.
+For 2020-2021 the estimate was based on the RUB/USD forward rate and a consensus forecast of investment banks and was indexed by the ratio between the expected RUB inflation of the corresponding year and the long-term USD inflation thereafter;

-- cash flow forecasts were discounted to their present value at the nominal weighted average cost of capital of 13.8% for brown coal mining units and at nominal weighted average cost of capital of 10.4% for hard coal mining units.
+- cash flow forecasts were discounted to their present value at the nominal weighted average cost of capital of 12.5% in RUB for brown coal mining units and at the nominal weighted average cost of capital of 9.5% in USD for hard coal mining units.

 Example changes in key assumptions applied to the first forecasted year would have the following effect on the fair value of the mining assets: